 In the case of Lugal-Ane, however, she seems to have been bested, at least initially.
 In her writings, she tells the story of being driven from her post as high priestess and cast into exile.
 She writes a plea for help to the goddess Inanna requesting her to petition the god An for help: "Funeral offerings were brought, as if I had never lived there./ I approached the light, but the light scorched me./ I approached the shade, but I was covered with a storm./ My honeyed mouth became scummed.
 Tell An about Lugal-Ane and my fate!/ May An undo it for me!/ As soon as you tell An about it, An will release me."
 Inanna apparently heard her prayer and, through the gods intercession in her cause, she reports, Enheduanna was finally restored to her rightful place in the temple.
 She seems to have been the first woman to hold this position in Ur and her comportment as high priestess would have served as an exemplary model for those who followed her.

 She is best known for her works Inninsagurra, Ninmesarra, and Inninmehusa, which translate as 'The Great-Hearted Mistress’, The Exaltation of Inanna’, and 'Goddess of the Fearsome Powers’, all three powerful hymns to the goddess Inanna (later identified with Ishtar and, still later, Aphrodite).
 These hymns re-defined the gods for the people of the Akkadian Empire under Sargon’s rule and helped provide the underlying religious homogeniety sought by the king.
 For over forty years Enheduanna held the office of high priestess, even surviving the attempted coup against her authority by Lugal-Ane.

-University of Texas Press (19 February 2001)Price: $23.75
+University of Texas Press (01 May 2010)Price: $27.45